Kevin Trainor

 Kevin Trainor is an Irish actor of stage and screen.

 Early life

-From Kilkeel, County Down, Northern Ireland, Trainor attended St Colman's College in Newry before attending Emmanuel College, Cambridge, where he read English.
+From Kilkeel, County Down, Northern Ireland, Trainor attended St Colman's College in Newry, where he was a close contemporary of fellow actor Michael Legge, before attending Emmanuel College, Cambridge, where he read English.
 After Cambridge, Trainor trained at the Royal Academy of Dramatic Art from 2001 to 2004.

 Career

-Making an early cameo appearance in the 2001 film The Hole) while at RADA, he also appeared in the 2005 Royal Shakespeare Company season.
+Making an early cameo appearance in the 2001 film The Hole while at RADA, he also appeared in the 2005 Royal Shakespeare Company season.